When the ice melts

-Continue readingNepal – In the Nepalese Himalayas, the Loba have long been dealing with the consequences of warming, in particular a lack of water.
+Continue readingNepal – In the Nepalese Himalayas, the Loba have long been dealing with the consequences of global warming, in particular a lack of water.
 How can they survive and at what cost?

 Continue readingIsle of Kihnu – “Women’s island” is the nickname of Kihnu.
 “The last matriarchate,” Google lapses.
 Nobody mentions men.
 They stay invisible in the wings of women’s lives.
 An island with only women.
 That can not be true.
 It is not true either.